Unico: OEL Reboot series

+A second volume titled Unico: Hunted based on the chapter "Black Rain and White Feathers" was announced at San Diego Comic-Con 2024 and was released on July 1, 2025.
+An animated trailer for the second volume was uploaded online on June 1, 2025.

 Anime

 Unico: Black Cloud, White Feather

 In 1979, the same year the manga ended, Unico made his animated debut in Kuroi Kumo Shiroi Hane (Black Cloud, White Feather), an ecologically-themed pilot film (for a proposed anime television series) which was later released directly to video.
-In the pilot, Unico meets a young girl named Chiko in Canada who is ill because of the pollution from a nearby factory, and becomes determined to save Chiko's life by destroying the factory in order to cure her.
-Unico was voiced in this film by Hiroya Oka and Rocío Banquells in the Spanish dub in 1980.
+The short was shown to members of Tezuka Fan Club on April 30, 1979.
+The short adapts the manga chapter "Black Rain and White Feathers" serialized in 1977.
+In the pilot, Unico meets a young girl named Chiko (voiced by Minori Matsushima) in Canada who is ill because of the pollution from a nearby factory, and becomes determined to save Chiko's life by destroying the factory in order to cure her.
+Unico was voiced in this film by Hiroya Oka in Japanese and Rosa Romay in the Spanish dub in 1980.
+The songs was written by Yoko Narahashi, Akira Ito, Mickie Yoshino, and sung by Yukihide Takekawa.
+In the United States, the short was included as a bonus feature for the Blue-Ray re-release of Unico in the Island of Magic by Discotek Media with English subtitles.
+On August 9, 2025, the pilot was uploaded to Tezuka Production's official English Youtube channel for a limited time to promote the release of Unico: Hunted, the second volume of the OEL reboot series by Samuel Sattin, Gurihiru, and Scholastic.

 The Fantastic Adventures of Unico

 Although the TV series was not picked up, Unico was adapted into two feature-length anime films produced by Sanrio and Tezuka Productions with animation by Madhouse Studios.

 The first movie, titled The Fantastic Adventures of Unico in English and simply Unico in Japan, was released in Japanese theaters on March 14, 1981, in Mexico on Canal de las Estrellas on September 27, 1982, and direct-to-video in the United States by RCA Columbia Pictures Home Video on May 12, 1983.
-This musical film, narrated by singer–songwriter Iruka, directed by Toshio Hirata, and written by Masaki Tsuji, with animation by Yoshiaki Kawajiri, presents the back story of Unico's banishment by the gods and his subsequent travels, as well as his friendships with Beezle (to whom he grants his own horn) and Chao/Katy (to whom he grants the wish of becoming a human girl).
+This musical film, narrated by singer–songwriter Iruka, directed by Toshio Hirata, and written by Masaki Tsuji, with animation by Yoshiaki Kawajiri, adapts the chapters "Unico and Solitude" and "The Cat on the Broomstick".

-Beezle the Devil (known as "Akuma-kun", or "Little Devil", in the original version) initially rejects Unico's overtures of friendship, but comes around when he realizes how lonely he really is.
-After Beezle saves Unico from drowning, the two begin their friendship in earnest, but then the West Wind comes to take Unico away so he will not be discovered.